 Atripla (efavirenz + tenofovir DF + FTC)

 Generic versions of Atripla (pictured) will look different.
-Generic versions include Atenef, Atreslawin, Atroiza, Citenvir, Heftenam, Odimune, Teevir, Tribuss, Trivenz, Truno, Trustiva and Viraday.
+Generic versions include Atenef, Atreslawin, Atroiza, Citenvir, Heftenam, Odimune, Teevir, Tribuss, Trivenz, Truno, Trustiva, Viraday and Vonavir.
 The WHO refer to this combination as AF2B.

 - Atripla is the European tradename for a fixed dose combination of efavirenz, tenofovir DF and FTC.